chrismcclure/PythonWebApp/README.md

 ## How to run it

-Step 1: change your command line directory to PythonWedApp
+Step 1: change your command line directory to PythonWebApp

 Step 2: run